adus/portal-documentation/_documents/highwaymetadata.md

 ---
 title: "Highway Metadata"
 ---
-The _highwaymetadata_ end point returns highway data for each highway in the network, sorted by station number.
+The _/highways/api/highwaymetadata_ end point returns highway data for each highway in the network, sorted by station number.
 By default, the data will be returned by this endpoint will be in JSON format.

 ## Parameters